Vietnam has one big advantage for travellers trying to work out an itinerary – it’s long and narrow.

 Day 10

-On your second day in Hoi An, I would highly recommend taking a tour to My Son in the morning.
+On your second day in Hoi An, I would highly recommend taking a tour of My Son in the morning.
 My Son is an ancient complex of temples built by the Champa people over a thousand years between the 4th and 14th centuries.

 It’s the closest thing that the Vietnamese have to Angkor and it’s pretty spectacular, even if much of it has been destroyed.